StudentAP/Spring2020_GAME2338/game_review_two.md

 http://www.hexage.net/defense/

-If you're interested in Hexage and its other titles check out their webpge too.
+If you're interested in Hexage and their other titles check out their webpge too.

 http://www.hexage.net/